bskkimm/Simple-YOLO-v1-implementation-from-scratch-using-PyTorch-/README.md

 # Simple-YOLO-v1-implementation-from-scratch-using-PyTorch-
 This repo implements **[YOLO-v1](https://arxiv.org/pdf/1506.02640)** from scratch, replicating the original paper's architecture as closely as possible.

-Additionally, it is beginner-friendly compared to other implementation repositories, offering a well-guided implementation in a Jupyter Notebook (.ipynb) file.
+It is more beginner-friendly than other implementation repositories, providing a well-guided workflow from data preparation to training and testing in a Jupyter Notebook (.ipynb) file.

 ## Guidance